TejasM/quickstarts/kitchensink-spring/README.md

         mvn jboss-as:undeploy

-Or you can manually remove the application by removing jboss-as-kitchensink-spring-{module}.war from JBOSS_HOME/standalone/deployments
+Or you can manually remove the application by removing `jboss-as-kitchensink-spring-QUICKSTART_NAME.war` from JBOSS_HOME/standalone/deployments

 Run the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------

 You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)

 Debug the Application